Few things inspire such awe and angst as hair.

 There is a downside to all this primping, however.
 In addition to making hair brittle and increasing breakage, research has linked the chemicals in some hair products with harmful health effects.

-Fortunately, the growing demand for natural hair care has led to an increasing number of options on store shelves.
-It’s possible to find choices ranging from shampoo and conditioner to styling products and hair dyes that are free of harsh chemicals.
+Fortunately, the growing demand for natural hair care has led to an increasing number of products free of harsh chemicals.

-You may have to try several different hair care products before finding those that meets your needs.
+You may have to try several different products before finding those that meet your needs.

 Helping Hair from the Inside